Highlights: Australian Open day nine

 Play began on the main showcourt at Melbourne on Tuesday, with 22nd seed Roberto Bautista Agut taking on Greek youngster Stefanos Tsitsipas in the quarter-finals.

-Reporting by Shrivathsa Sridhar in Bengaluru
+Reporting by Shrivathsa Sridhar in Bengaluru; Editing by Hugh Lawson